 - If the company is capable of paying all of its liabilities in twelve months or less from the date of winding up procedure being started

-In other cases, a solvency statement may say business is able to provide payments or discharge debts as they’re due on the following year from the solvency statement date.
-With a solvency statement, directors have to make full reviews of the financial status of a business, including future projection and current operations.
+In other cases, a solvency statement may say the business is able to provide payments or discharge debts as they’re due on the following year from the solvency statement date.
+With a solvency statement, directors have to make full reviews of the financial status of a business, including future projections and current operations.
 For this, the following should be considered and prepared: the solvency statement of the company directors and the current accounts of the corporate entity which show the net assets of the business.